emcbride09/flight_cancellation_prediction/README.md

  - Please run each script in numerical order to reproduce results shown.
 You will need API keys for the flight aware API
  - All datasets are saved to and loaded from the datasets folder.
 Each dataset's number pertains to which script __created__ that dataset
 ---
-### Format of this repository

-This repo has been divided into the separate stages undertaken when developing this project.

 __Folders and scripts__

 0. - define environment